 If he believes that God does not exist, then his atheism is a belief system since he is holding a belief that classifies him in a position.
-He said he holds to the default position that God doesn't exist.
-I'm not sure if he means he holds that position because of lack of evidence, or that atheism is the default position.
+He said that he holds to the default position that God doesn't exist.
+I'm not sure if he means he holds that position because of lack of evidence or that atheism is the default position.
 If the former, my paper above dealing with not seeing any convincing evidence is worth reading.
-If the latter, then he is simply assuming something that cannot be proven; namely, that atheism is a default position.
+If the latter, then he is simply assuming something that cannot be proven, namely, that atheism is a default position.
 No one knows what is automatic within the minds of people at birth.
-If atheists assume that non-cognition (non-intellectual contemplation of God) is atheism, then infants, by definition, would be atheists.
+If atheists assume that non-cognition (non-intellectual contemplation of God) is atheism, then infants--by definition--would be atheists.
 But that would also make cats, rocks, and chairs into atheists.
 Therefore, the latter definition of atheism would be insufficient.

 Is this sophistry?
 No. Rather, it reflects my thought process and my assessment of the burden of proof.
 Positive belief in something extraordinary must be established before I will accept it; lacking evidence or reason for such belief, I reject it.